-Established on Aug.
-8, 1967, ASEAN groups Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
+Established in 1967, ASEAN groups Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.

 Leaders from the 10 ASEAN member countries and ASEAN dialogue partners gather in Manila from Nov.
 10 to Nov.
-14 for the 31st ASEAN summit, the 12th East Asia summit and related meetings.
-Strengthening Regional integration and global free trade, security issues, among others, will be the major topics.
+14 for the 31st ASEAN summit, 12th East Asia summit and related meetings.
+Strengthening regional integration and global free trade, security issues, among others, will be the major topics.